 Stellarium can draw grid lines for equatorial coordinates.
-Use the button emain toolbar to activate this grid, or press the key to draw the equatorial grid for the simulation time.
+Use the button on the main toolbar to activate this grid, or press the key to draw the equatorial grid for the simulation time.
 The Markings dialog (4.4.4) allows you to set also the grid for J2000.0 standard coordinates.